Mote (food): Bolivia

 In Bolivia "mote" refers to grain cooked in its husk.
 Typically, corn is used; fava beans are also used occasionally.
 When the husk is removed from the grain, the dish is called pelado.
 The term pelado used alone refers to corn.
 Wheat pelado is used mainly in soups.

 Chile

 When the term "mote" is used alone, it refers to wheat mote, that is wheat grain boiled and removed from its husk, generally in an industrial process.
 It is used mainly to make a sweet beverage called mote con huesillos.
 Salted, it is used to accompany stews and sauces (guisos), in dishes such as porotos con mote, mote guisado and papas con mote.
 It is also used in soups.
 In Mapuche cuisine it is used for making a type of dough called catuto in Spanish (mültrün in Mapudungun), for making a slightly alcoholic drink called muday, and as an ingredient in many foods, such as cazuelas and kakoiyael ("food of mote").

-Corn mote (moteméi, from mote de maíz) is a husked grain which is used in desserts and savory foods.
+Corn mote (motemei, from mote de maíz) is a husked grain which is used in desserts and savory foods.